 Melissa is a native of Dooly County.
 She is married to Rodney Brannen and they have 5 children, Morgan Scott, Jenna Scott and Thomas Scott, Ryan Brannen and Rebecca Brannen.

-Melissa has worked as a Surgical Technician for 15 years and maintains her current certification.
-She is a member of the Unadilla United Methodist Church where she is active in assisting with the youth programs, teaching Sunday school, and singing in the adult choir.
+Melissa worked as a Surgical Technician for 15 years and maintains her current certification.
+She is a member of the Unadilla United Methodist Church but attends First Baptist Church of Unadilla where she sings in the adult choir and assists with Vacation Bible School.

 A Dooly County native, Raymond has lived in Vienna most of his life.
 After graduating from Vienna High School, he attended ABAC, then went to work for Georgia-Pacific when the particleboard plant was under construction in 1969.
 He remained with the company 41 years until the plant which had been bought by Roseburg Forest Products closed in 2010.
 In retirement, he enjoys hunting, fishing and spending time with children.
 He and his wife, Peggy, are members of Vienna United Methodist Church.
 He worked with Brannen-NeSmith Funeral Home from August, 2013 to July, 2015, then returned in June of 2017.